-Music Nation’s Audio News section is ideal for quick promo articles and press release posts, displaying up to 100,000 hits on our front page and dedicated news section every month.
-Depending on the concentration of articles received, news posts can display on our front page from a few hours to many days.
-However, we use SEO tags to ensure posts expired to archive pages are fully indexed and searchable.
+Music Nation is ideal for promo articles and press release posts, displaying up to 100,000 hits on our front page per month and as highly optimised evergreen content once expired.
+Depending on the current concentration of news, posts can display on our front page for a few hours to many days.

-Musicians, management or promoters wishing to submit articles featured articles, bios and editorials on our The Scene section should view our guidelines on the Feature On Music Nation page.
+Musicians, management or promoters wishing to submit articles featured articles, bios and editorials should view our guidelines on the Feature On Music Nation page.

 Music Nation Audio News Guidelines

 Send your PR soon as possible.
 Informing us on the day of your big event is next to useless as it takes a few days for the wheels to start turning and generating buzz.

 Please mark embargo PR clearly with a date you want it publicised.

 We only post to social media if your event has not already passed.

 We schedule posts based on a queue system that is automated.
 Your PR may not be posted for days or even weeks, depending on the saturation of content we receive relative to your information.
 We try to spread out multiple stories with similar content.

 Press releases are best supplied in plain text format – please do not send Word Document formatted or PDF copy.
 They might look pretty, but we don’t have time to rewrite your PR so any pre-formatting will be lost when posting.
 Tables and weird indentation will not display correctly.

 Your article should include a catchy headline of no more than 8 words.
 The headline should read like a news headline: concise, catchy, and factual – not self-congratulatory nor egocentric.
 Please try to include your company or product name in your headline.